 Tax avoidance and evasion increase economic inequality and distort economies, especially in low-income countries.
-These are first-order problems for policymakers to address, but to do so requires accurate and reliable data on the scale of the problem to track monitor progress.

 Alex Cobham is our director leading the scale of injustice programe.

 You can contact Alex by emailing Alex [at] taxjustice.net